 If you’re here and wondering what an ESTA is then you are probably looking at making a short trip to the United States (US) in the near future.
-You’ve also likely been informed you’ll need to supply your details to the American government via ESTA (Electronic System for Travel Authorisation) to obtain a Visa Waiver allowing you to travel you need to go the official ESTA website (if you’re looking for additional information in regards to ESTA, you can check out estaform.org).
+You’ve also likely been informed you’ll need to supply your details to the American government via ESTA (Electronic System for Travel Authorisation) to obtain a Visa Waiver allowing you to travel you need to go the official ESTA website (if you’re looking for additional information in regards to ESTA, you can also check out sites like estaform.org).

 Related: How to apply for an H-1B Visa (USA)

 Introduced in 2010, ESTA is an online system via which you supply documentation and details to gain permission to enter the United States for leisure or business purposes, for less than 90 days (if you are moving permanently to the US then you will require a different type of travel authorisation).

 Whether you are on business in the US at that time, or you are simply going for tourism purposes, making an application via ESTA is typically required before entry.
 It is recommended that you apply for the ESTA at least 72 hours before you are due to travel to ensure you obtain the authorisation (to avoid getting stuck at American immigration).
 Overall, ESTA makes it easier for business people and tourists alike to make regular trips to the US without having to fill out the more time-consuming paperwork required for more traditional visas.

 It’s also important to note ESTA is only currently available to 38 countries including Denmark, United Kingdom, Chile… (although this covers a large amount of the world by population).